Dominion: Responsible government: precursor to Dominion status

 The foundation of "Dominion" status followed the achievement of internal self-rule in British Colonies, in the specific form of full responsible government (as distinct from "representative government").
 Colonial responsible government began to emerge during the mid-19th century.
 The legislatures of Colonies with responsible government were able to make laws in all matters other than foreign affairs, defence and international trade, these being powers which remained with the Parliament of the United Kingdom.

-Nova Scotia soon followed by the Province of Canada (which included modern southern Ontario and southern Quebec) were the first Colonies to achieve responsible government, in 1848.
+Nova Scotia soon followed by the Province of Canada (which included modern southern Ontario and southern Quebec) were the first colonies to achieve responsible government, in 1848.
 Prince Edward Island followed in 1851, and New Brunswick and Newfoundland in 1855.
 All except for Newfoundland and Prince Edward Island agreed to form a new federation named Canada from 1867.
-This was instituted by the British Parliament in the British North America Act, 1867.
-(See also: Canadian Confederation).
-Section 3 of the Act referred to the new entity as a "Dominion", the first such entity to be created.
-From 1870 the Dominion included two vast neighbouring British territories that did not have any form of self-government: Rupert's Land and the North-Western Territory, parts of which later became the Provinces of Manitoba, Saskatchewan, Alberta, and the separate territories, the Northwest Territories, Yukon and Nunavut.
-In 1871, the Crown Colony of British Columbia became a Canadian province, Prince Edward Island joined in 1873 and Newfoundland in 1949.
+This was instituted by the British Parliament in the British North America Act 1867 (see also Canadian Confederation).
+Section 3 of the act referred to the new entity as a "Dominion", the first such entity to be created.
+From 1870 the Dominion included two vast neighbouring British territories without self-government: Rupert's Land and the North-Western Territory; together these became over time the current provinces of Manitoba, Saskatchewan, and Alberta, and the three current territories, the Northwest Territories, Yukon and Nunavut.
+In 1871, the Crown Colony of British Columbia became a Canadian province, as did Prince Edward Island in 1873.
+Newfoundland, having become a Dominion itself in 1907, was restored to direct British rule in 1934, finally joining Canada in 1949 after referendums.